-This section discusses the depreciation and section 179 deductions you may be entitled to take for furniture and equipment you use in your home for business or work as an employee.
+This section discusses the depreciation and section 179 deductions you may be entitled to take for furniture and equipment you use in your home for business.
 These deductions are available whether or not you qualify to deduct expenses for the business use of your home.